drenn08/rock-rankers-api/docs/disclaimer.md

 ---
 ## Educational disclaimer

-The Rock Rankers API is a made-up project for learning. @drenn08 is the project subject matter expert. @GillWrites is the technical writer.
-The course was a University of Washington course about API documentation.
+The Rock Rankers API is a made-up project for learning with the University of Washington, specializing in API documentation. @drenn08 is the project subject matter expert.
+@GillWrites is the technical writer.

 This API shows how to use REST calls to manage rock music rankings.
 The Rock Rankers service runs on a local JSON server.
 See [Getting Started](./Tutorials/rock-rankers%20environment%20set-up.md) for setup instructions.